Recruitment & Staffing

 The Counteroffer Conversation Most Recruiters Skip

-Here is what I got wrong for years: I thought counteroffer prevention was about telling candidates that counteroffers are bad.
+Here is what most recruiters get wrong for years: they think counteroffer prevention is about telling candidates that counteroffers are bad.
 Every recruiter has the speech.
 “Fifty percent of people who accept a counteroffer leave within twelve months.
 Your employer is just buying time to replace you.
 The reasons you wanted to leave haven’t changed.”

 That speech is accurate and completely ineffective.
 You are giving a rational argument to a person making an emotional decision.
 When a candidate’s manager sits them down and says “We don’t want to lose you, what will it take?”, the candidate is not thinking about twelve-month retention statistics.
 They are thinking about the relief of not having to change everything.